Jared-Godar/codeup_notes/admin/daily_quotes.md

  ―  John Darnielle

  Don't get frustratd when things don't seem like they are coming as quickly as you would like.

+ 27SEP21
+ "It's tough to make predictions, especially about the future." - Yogi Berra